-- Welfare: Positive incentives to remove welfare recipients from tax supported programs should be encouraged.
+- We support positive incentives to remove welfare recipients from tax supported programs.

 - Collective Bargaining: We do not believe it is in the public interest for government employees to strike or to bargain collectively with a municipality, county, or state.
 If such legislation is passed, then the statutes should be permissive rather than mandatory.

-- Right To Work: We strongly support the individual’s right to work in an unrestricted manner.
+- Right To Work: We strong support the individual’s right to work in an unrestricted manner.
 Section 14(B) of the Taft-Hartley Law is supported, and any effort to change the law is opposed.